Emil Lewis Holmdahl

 As a prerequisite to join the US military permanently to fight in World War I, Holmdahl had to get his felony conviction overturned.
-He tirelessly appealed to former commanders of his, Hugh L. Scott, by 1917 Army Chief of Staff, and John J. Pershing, the designated commander of the expeditionary forces, as well as members of Congress and the Mayor of El Paso Thomas Calloway Lea Jr. for a presidential pardon.
+He appealed to former commanders of his, Hugh L. Scott, by 1917 Army Chief of Staff, and John J. Pershing, the designated commander of the expeditionary forces, as well as members of Congress and the Mayor of El Paso Thomas Calloway Lea Jr. for a presidential pardon.
 Finally, in July 1917 Holmdahl received his pardon, joined the 6th Engineers and shipped out to France.
-After he returned to the US and managed selling off military surplus, Holmdahl left the US Army in 1920 for good.
+After he returned to the US and worked selling off military surplus, Holmdahl left the US Army permanently in 1920.